sullivg2/openpracticelibrary/content/practice/hmw.md

 ---
 title: How Might We _____ ?
-subtitle: Turning insights into questions that spur creative solutioning
+subtitle: Turn insights into questions that spur creative solutioning
 date: 2018-11-08T15:26:31.527Z
 authors:
   - valyonchev